humbienri/LiquibaseTechChallenge/README.md

 ### System dependencies

-Install both [Python 3.7.1](https://www.python.org/downloads/) and Python's package manager [pip](https://pip.pypa.io/en/stable/).
+Install both [Python 3.7.1+](https://www.python.org/downloads/) as well as Python's package manager [pip](https://pip.pypa.io/en/stable/).

 Use git to [clone](https://git-scm.com/docs/git-clone), or download and extract, this Project's repository.

-chromedriver for Chrome

-TODO:

-geckodriver for Firefox

-TODO:
+Install [ChromeDriver](https://chromedriver.chromium.org/downloads) to be able to execute the automated tests on Chrome.
+Keep in mind that the ChromeDriver versions should match up and coincide with the version of Chrome on which the automation will execute.
+Don't forget to add the path location where you install ChromeDriver to your system's PATH environment

 ### Library dependencies